birhanu-eshete/SPIF/README.md

 The problem statement is at - http://www.rhok.org/problems/ffilter-tool-screening-open-data-privatesensitive-information-publication

+We would like to have your feedback!

 ##Features

+Supports:
+- text files, CSV
-- supports text files, CSV, PDFs, XLS, XLSX, XML, HTML, DOCX
+- XLS, XLSX, DOCX
+- XML, HTML
+- PDFs

+Filters:
-- filters SSNs - Social Security Number
+- Social Security Number
-- filters CCNs - Credit Cards Number
+- Credit Cards Number
-- firters Telephone Numbers
+- Telephone Numbers
-- filters Bank Account Numbers
+- Bank Account Numbers

 ##Requirements/Dependencies